brightluau/bright/docs/developer-guide/tutorials/transformer-basics.md

 ```

 1. Bright's libraries are commonly aliased to `@bright/` for convenience and cross-compatibility (and this is recommended),
     but your project doesn't necessarily need to be set up this way.
-All libraries are accessible through a root import
+The CLI automatically generates a `.luaurc` file for
-	if necessary, so `#!luau require("path/to/bright").std` works as well.
-The CLI automatically generates a `.luaurc`
+	this support if you're using [pesde](https://pesde.dev/).
+All libraries are accessible through a root import if
-	file for this support if you're using [pesde](https://pesde.dev/).
+	necessary, so `#!luau require("path/to/bright").std` works as well.

 This is the simplest possible transformer: a no-op.
 We'll add more to this later, of course, but for now let's break down
 what's going on.

-`bright.Cst` is a re-export of [Poke](../../poke/index.md)'s `Cst` type.
+`bright.Cst` is a re-export of [Poke](../poke/index.md)'s `Cst` type.
 A CST is like an AST, except that it includes extra
 information about spacing and comments, referred to as trivia.
 The Poke documentation contains more information about them,
 as well as the API for how you can manipulate them.